wazuh/wazuh-qa/performance/wazuh_manager_mockers/src/manager_mock/README.md

 - `--manager-api-port`: Port for the mock server management service.
 Default is 55000.
 - `--agent-comm-api-port`: Port for the mock agent communication service.
 Default is 2900.
 - `--server-path`: Path to the directory where server files are located.
 If not specified, a temporary directory will be used.
+- `--api-version`: Version of the agent comm API.
 - `--debug`: Enable debug mode.